ClemensElflein/openmower.de/content/en/docs/software-setup/record-a-map/_index.md

 weight: 30
 ---

-In this section we finally drive the robot around and test if everything works as expected.
-Then we will record a map and you can see the magic happen.
+In this section, we finally drive the robot around and test if everything works as expected.
+Then we will record a map, and you can see the magic happen.

 ## Prerequisites
 - A smartphone or PC